 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“For patients who are diabetics and those who are immune-compromised, it’s important to address those issues,” says dermatologist Pamela Ng, MD.
+“If you have diabetes or are immune-compromised, it’s important to get foot fungus issues under control,” says Dr. Ng.
 “The fungal infections can cause breakdown of the skin and lead to conditions like cellulitis or foot ulcers.”

 If your foot fungus infection is only on the skin of your feet, then Dr. Ng recommends an over-the-counter antifungal cream.

 “I like the creams better than the sprays or powders because the creams will completely coat the foot and treat the entire skin surface,” she says.
 “Make sure that you get in between the toes, because that’s really where we see the most problems in those warm, moist areas.”

 The best way to combat foot fungus is to reduce your exposure to it.
 There are simple things you can do to prevent from contracting foot and nail fungus.